AIEGIS Privacy Policy

 Cross-machine team sync (admin-side, optional)aiegis.ie/api/team-shareFiles the admin explicitly uploads (specs, scripts, policy bundles)No captured prompts; admin chooses what to upload

-Captured prompts are never sent to AiEGIS Ltd or any third party.
+Captured prompts are never sent to aiegis Ltd or any third party.
 They live in a local SQLite database on the capturing machine.
-The compliance dashboard runs on the customer's own machine and queries the local database over localhost.
-AiEGIS Ltd's infrastructure never sees prompt content — that's both a policy commitment and a structural property of the system, verified by static analysis (see check_outbound_endpoints.sh).
+The compliance dashboard runs on the customer's own machine and queries the local database over localhost. aiegis Ltd's infrastructure never sees prompt content — that's both a policy commitment and a structural property of the system, verified by static analysis (see check_outbound_endpoints.sh).

 5. Edge / Microsoft Add-ons specific disclosure